CBEP-SoCB/Casco_Bay_CSOs_sum/Analysis/DEP_CSO_Analysis.md

 What jumps out is:

-1. Year is negatively correlated with volume and events
+1. Year is negatively correlated with volume and events.
 2. Year is positively (though not strongly) correlated with precipitation.
 3. Total CSO VOlumes and Events statewide are dropping even faster than in our region, so the percentage of the states CSOs from her is climbing.
 4. Volume and number of CSO events are correlated across the region.
     Bad years in one jurisdiction are bad for many.
 5. Portland’s CSOs are a big enough part of regional and state-wide totals so that they are always highly correlated with totals.
-The precipitation variables are not all that highly correlated with the other variables, but that
+6. The precipitation variables are not all that highly correlated with the other variables

 # Generate Models and Extract Coefficients